eMAGTechLabs/messenger-mongo-bundle/README.md

 [![Mutation testing badge](https://img.shields.io/endpoint?style=flat&url=https%3A%2F%2Fbadge-api.stryker-mutator.io%2Fgithub.com%2FeMAGTechLabs%2Fmessenger-mongo-bundle%2Fmaster)](https://dashboard.stryker-mutator.io/reports/github.com/eMAGTechLabs/messenger-mongo-bundle/master)
 This bundle offers a new type of transport for the Symfony Messenger component.
 While MongoDB is not the best tool to be used as a queue, sometimes it's more convenient to use the tools that your application already uses.
 For example, if your application already uses MongoDB and you want a persistent storage for the failed messages, I think it's quite handy to use MongoDB as a storage.

-> At this moment the bundle is still not ready for production, but it will be very soon!

 ### Installation
 The recommended way to install the bundle is through Composer:
 ```